Obi Toppin

 A native of New York City, Toppin was born in the borough of Brooklyn, and graduated from Ossining High School in New York.
 After receiving no NCAA Division I offers, he played a postgraduate season at Mt.
 Zion Preparatory School in Maryland.
 As a freshman with the Dayton Flyers, Toppin was named Atlantic 10 Rookie of the Year after leading his team in scoring.
 He had breakout success in his sophomore season, earning Atlantic 10 Player of the Year and National College Player of the Year honors.

 After his sophomore college season, Toppin declared for the 2020 NBA draft where he was selected with the eighth overall pick by the New York Knicks.
 Toppin was the winner of the 2022 NBA Slam Dunk Contest after being runner-up in the year prior.
+He was traded to the Pacers in 2023.

-Early life and high school career
+Early life

 Toppin was born in Brooklyn in New York City and originally grew up in the neighborhood of Bushwick before moving to Melbourne, Florida.
 He attended Heritage High School in Palm Bay as a freshman before transferring to Melbourne Central Catholic High School the next year.
-Toppin, his mother and younger brother relocated to Ossining, New York and he enrolled at Ossining High School going into his junior year.
+Toppin, his mother and younger brother relocated to Ossining, New York, and he enrolled at Ossining High School going into his junior year.

 He averaged 20.6 points, 8.1 rebounds, 3 assists and 3 steals as a senior during his only year playing varsity at Ossining and led the team to its first conference title in 10 years.
 Having received no NCAA Division I offers, Toppin opted to enroll at Mt.
-Zion Preparatory School in Baltimore, Maryland for a postgraduate year.
+Zion Preparatory School in Baltimore, Maryland, for a postgraduate year.
 He averaged 17 points, eight rebounds and four assists and also grew four inches to 6 ft 9 in.
 He committed to play college basketball at the University of Dayton over offers from Rhode Island, Georgetown, Georgia, Texas A&M, Minnesota and Texas Tech.